sdrobert/pydrobert-kaldi/README.rst

 .. image:: https://travis-ci.org/sdrobert/pydrobert-kaldi.svg?branch=master
 .. image:: https://ci.appveyor.com/api/projects/status/lvjhj9pgju90wn8j?svg=true

-.. warning:: This is student-driven code, so don't expect a stable API.
-I'll try to use semantic versioning, but the best way to keep functionality stable is by forking.
+**This is student-driven code, so don't expect a stable API.
+I'll try to use semantic versioning, but the best way to keep functionality stable is by forking.**

 What is it?
 -----------

 Some Kaldi_ SWIG_ bindings for Python.
 I started this project because I wanted to seamlessly incorporate Kaldi's I/O mechanism into the gamut of Python-based data science packages (e.g. Theano, Tensorflow, CNTK, PyTorch, etc.).
 The code base is expanding to wrap more of Kaldi's feature processing and mathematical functions, but is unlikely to include modelling or decoding.

-Eventually, I plan on adding hooks for Kaldi audio features and pre-/post-processing.
+Eventually, I plan on adding hooks for Kaldi audio features and pre-/post- processing.
 However, I have no plans on porting any code involving modelling or decoding.

 Input/Output
 ------------